 Star Vs. the Forces of Evil has recently published the title Star and Marco’s Guide to Mastering Every Dimension, and in being willing to turn away from children’s merchandising in favor of published works implies that the creators are targeting a slightly older audience.

-Lets discuss something important before moving on with this topic: Does producing merchandise for animated television series devalue its creative integrity?
+Let’s address an important question before diving into this topic: Does producing merchandise for animated television series devalue its creative integrity?

 As mentioned in a past post about the commodification of female empowerment in animation, this isn’t necessarily an issue:

 In order to create content there has to be financial payoff for its production to be viable.
 However, based on my experience as a viewer, series with heavy branding tend to be very simplistic in narrative.
 The intent of these series is clearly to reach commercial ends, which is the basis of production companies and businesses in general; however when this fact is made painstakingly obvious in work meant to entertain, it prevents the viewer from being fully immersed in the content.

 As a critical viewer of animation, heavy merchandising typically compromises the quality of any kind of media text.
 On the other hand as a fan, surrounding myself with the merchandise of my favorite series fills me with genuine joy.

-But this blog is based on a critical perspective, so although personal fan bias is inevitable, I will try to keep this post analytical.
+But this blog was created to take a critical dive into these subjects, so although personal fan bias is inevitable, I will try to keep this post analytical.
 Based on many comments and observations, mild merchandising seems to be requested by most fandoms, but not nearly to the point where it influences the story, just enough to give viewers a tangible object to hold onto for the intangible content that they’re passionate about.
 Paraphrasing what Stuff with Scout Fly mentioned in his video [now deleted] against the animated series Teen Titans GO!, merchandising should never lead a media text.
 Rather, the development of television series should be based solely on intricate storytelling, and spin-off products should only follow if their demand is present—in tasteful formats and numbers, of course.